Angelfirenze01/first-contributions/README.md

 <img align="right" width="300" src="assets/fork.png" alt="fork this repository" />

-If you don't have git on your machine, [install it]( https://help.github.com/articles/set-up-git/).
+If you don't have Git on your machine, install it [here]( https://help.github.com/articles/set-up-git/) or, especially, [here](https://git-scm.com/), where Git is updated online for every operating system that utilizes it, with your choice of operating system being easily distingushable from each other.
+The Git command line interface for Windows, MacOS, and Linux are all found here, as well as those for graphical user interfaces (you may have heard them pronounced as an acronym -- GUI or phonetically, as 'gooey'.

 ## Fork this repository